dlb666666/CTF/Wargames/OverTheWire/Natas/flags.md

 With this challenge, I learnt that I need to use scripts more and if a method works, I should just use it even if it's slow.
 Hackers are patient.

+**17 -> 18:** Turns out that the level is not broken.
+It's just a next level blind SQL injection scenario where we can't see the output but instead need to launch a timing attack.
+Read this: http://www.sqlinjection.net/time-based/ to gain knowledge from existing literature.
+Used "AND SLEEP(5); #" and just slightly modified my previous script for Natas15 (the binary version since otherwise it would be impossible to complete this in a reasonable amount of time.